The possible Mk2's

 The Val Dare-Bryan concept

 As you will have read elsewhere on this site, the Unipower GT's original designer, Val Dare-Bryan had left the UWF early in 1969 and went on to pursue his career at Palliser Racing Design, but his time at Unipower had left him thinking of what the next iteration might have been.
 These deliberations, probably based on his evolving Attila car designs, remembering here that it was his Attila 5 that spurned the Unipower GT, Val had started sketching a design to re-launch the next generation Unipower GT.

-So it was in late 1991, Gerry Hulford as the Club Secretary and full-time Business Consultant, was contacted by Val to discuss the design and the viability of putting his proposed design into production.
+So it was in late 1991, that the Club's Founder was contacted by Val to discuss the design and the viability of putting his proposed design into production.
 Initially only the following design drawing formed the basis of these discussions, but this was enough to illustrate how this design would have been a huge improvement over the original Unipower GT in many practical ways.

-So the outcome to the story is that after much deliberation, the discussions concluded that the cost of prototyping, development and production made more costly by the emerging regulatory constraints on limited production cars both in the UK & Europe, meant that by doing this ourselves, it would have been difficult to have brought the project to fruition, in the manner that we would have been happy with.
-Remembering also that the main-stream car manufacturers were now producing the cars that the enthusiasts wanted (Toyota MR2 etc...).
-Both of us were also very busy with our careers, leaving little time to devote to such a seemingly worthwhile, but still risky business opportunity, without the proper commitment.
+So the outcome to the story is that after much deliberation, the discussions concluded that the cost of prototyping, development and production made more costly by the emerging regulatory constraints on limited production cars both in the UK & Europe, meant that by doing this ourselves, it would have been difficult to have brought the project to fruition in the manner that we would have been happy with.
+Remembering also that the main-stream car manufacturers were now producing cars that the enthusiasts wanted (Toyota MR2 etc...).
+Both of us were also very busy with our careers, leaving little time to devote to such a seemingly worthwhile, but still risky business opportunity without the proper financial and time commitment.

-Like a lot of great ideas, who knows what might have been if the circumstances had been different, but the Unipower GT is alive and well and still revered around the World over 54 years later, which is testimony to the strength of its original design.
+Like a lot of great ideas, who knows what might have been if the circumstances had been different, but the Unipower GT is alive and well and revered around the World more than 54 years later, testimony to the strength of its original design.